 Beyond that I tend to take care of a lot of peripheral tasks given the fact that we are a small team and a startup: a lot of recruitment related tasks, admin, product management.
 But I am gradually handing this over to new staff members with the appropriate expertise.
 This enables me to put more time and energy into my main role: leading the tech team toward a technological breakthrough, work on patents and research papers.

 What was it that persuaded you to join the CircleCI France (ex Ponicode) team?

 Baptiste: The team of course.
 The founders were the only members when I arrived: experts in their fields who are highly motivated and passionate.
 The secret of this team of founders: an innovative vision mixed with a unique sense of market pragmatism.
 They are not mad lab scientists but professionals deeply rooted to the ground.
 They always keep users’ benefits in sight when they perform research and they innovate but always towards users’ benefits.
 In my opinion it is rare to find a team who has figured out the delicate balance between innovation and market.
 Every team member individually has this mindset and this is what persuaded me to join the adventure right away.

 Beyond that, the co founding team shares a will to create a people-focused company culture.
 Finding people who share this personal conviction that being people focused is the way to success was key to my decision to join the team.
 The DNA of this team is made of benevolence, inclusion and honesty.
 And ever since I joined, I just take this DNA, cultivate it and share it with the new team members over time.

-The other thing that convinced me to join Ponicode was the tech ambition.
+The other thing that convinced me to join CircleCI France (ex Ponicode) was the tech ambition.
 There is a goal to bring something unique and new to transform the software engineering industry, the most critical industry in the modern economy.
 Being part of such a disruptive adventure was a dream.